David Hasselhoff: Early career

 Hasselhoff portrayed Dr. "Snapper Foster" on The Young and the Restless from 1975 to 1982, leaving the series as the show wrote out many of their original characters.
 His feature film debut was in 1974 as "Boner" in Revenge of the Cheerleaders, which he did to get accredited into the Screen Actors Guild.
 At the time, he believed that the film would not be released, but it was: two years later, also appearing under the title Caught with their Pants Down.
 In 1979, he played "Simon" in Starcrash.
 He launched his singing career with guest appearances on the first season of children's program Kids Incorporated, performing "Do You Love Me".
 He guest-starred on two episodes of Diff'rent Strokes and the soap opera Santa Barbara as himself in 1984.

 Knight Rider

-Hasselhoff was recruited by then NBC President Brandon Tartikoff to star in the action crime drama series Knight Rider from 1982 to 1986 as Michael Knight.
-He has described Knight Rider as more than a TV show: "It's a phenomenon.
+Hasselhoff was recruited by then-NBC-president Brandon Tartikoff to star in the action crime drama series Knight Rider from 1982 to 1986 as Michael Knight.
+The actor has described Knight Rider as more than a TV show: "It's a phenomenon.
 It's bigger than Baywatch ever was."
 On the success of Knight Rider – "It's because it was about saving lives, not taking lives, and it was how one man really can make a difference."

-He describes the acting he has done as "a little more difficult than if you had a regularly well-written script – like, if I was going to be in, say, Reservoir Dogs, or The Godfather, or Dances with Wolves or Lawrence of Arabia or ER, I had to talk to a car."
-His role in the show led him to a People's Choice Award for 'Most Popular Actor'.
+He describes the acting he has done as "a little more difficult than if you had a regularly well-written script – like, if I was going to be in, say, Reservoir Dogs, or The Godfather, or Dances with Wolves or Lawrence of Arabia or ER -- I had to talk to a car."
+His role in the show led him to win Favorite Male Performer in a New TV Program at the 9th People's Choice Awards in 1983.